awsdocs/aws-organizations-docs/doc_source/create-policy.md

 For more information about statements that deny \(blacklist\) access and allow \(whitelist\) access, see [Strategies for Using SCPs](SCP_strategies.md)\.

+**Tip**
+You can use [service last accessed data](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_access-advisor.html) in [IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html) to update your SCPs to restrict access to only the AWS services that you need\.
+For more information, see [Viewing Organizations Service Last Accessed Data for Organizations](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_access-advisor-view-data-orgs.html) in the *IAM User Guide\.*

 ## Creating an SCP<a name="create-an-scp"></a>

 To create SCPs, you must have the following permission: